jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 87 Crown obligations
 (1) A national pest management strategy shall impose obligations and costs on the Crown according to its tenor.
-(2) The Governor-General may, by Order in Council, approve the application of a regional pest management strategy or any part of it to the Crown; and—
+(2) The Governor-General May, by Order in Council, approve the application of a regional pest management strategy or any part of it to the Crown; and—
   (a) except to the extent that such an order so provides, the strategy shall not have the effect of imposing costs or obligations on the Crown; and
   (b) where a strategy has been amended, it shall not have the effect of imposing costs or obligations on the Crown in addition to those previously provided for except to the extent that a further such order so provides.

 ### 88 Duration and review of pest management strategies
-(1) In this section, a reference to the Minister or regional council is a reference to the Minister or regional council, as the case may require, who notified the proposal for the pest management strategy.
+(1) In this section, a reference to the Minister or regional council is a reference to the Minister or regional council, as the case May require, who notified the proposal for the pest management strategy.
 (2) A pest management strategy ceases to have effect—whichever event occurs first.
-  (a) when the Minister or regional council declares by public notice that the purpose of the strategy has been achieved; or (b) after the expiry of the period specified in the strategy; or (c) when, following a review carried out in accordance with this section, the strategy is revoked,— (3) The Minister or a regional council may review a pest management strategy in accordance with this section at any time—and may, following the review, amend or revoke the strategy in accordance with this section, or leave the strategy unchanged.
+  (a) when the Minister or regional council declares by public notice that the purpose of the strategy has been achieved; or (b) after the expiry of the period specified in the strategy; or (c) when, following a review carried out in accordance with this section, the strategy is revoked,— (3) The Minister or a regional council May review a pest management strategy in accordance with this section at any time—and May, following the review, amend or revoke the strategy in accordance with this section, or leave the strategy unchanged.
   (a) if the Minister or regional council has reason to believe that the strategy is failing to achieve its purposes; or (b) if the Minister or regional council has reason to believe that relevant circumstances have changed to a significant extent since the strategy commenced; or
   (c) if the strategy is due to expire in less than 12 months and—